MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 ![Android App - Receive PlayFab Push Notification](../media/tutorials/android-app-receive-playfab-push-notification.png)

-If your message does arrive, messages are successfully being delivered into your application.
+If your message *arrives*, messages are successfully being delivered into your application.

 At this point you have successfully integrated.
 You may use **FooAppFirebaseMessagingService** to handle the incoming message while your application is actually running.